 Marc forms part of our Pro Audio team at Shure UK and specialises in Digital Marketing.
 He also holds a BSc First Class Hons Degree in Music Technology.
-When not at work he enjoys playing the guitar, producing music, and pretentiously dabbling in the odd craft beer or two from his own personal glass at the local pub — like a total nerd.
+When not at work he enjoys playing the guitar, producing music, and dabbling in DIY (preferably with a good craft beer or two).

 Written by Marc Henshall on February 23, 2016 under Microphones

 For more than 90 years, Shure has provided the world with ground-breaking technology and innovative audio solutions.
 Now, we take a look at the history behind our newest technology, the KSM8.